ATOMVic is the Victorian chapter of the national organisation Australian Teachers of Media Incorporated (ATOM).

 ATOM is an independent, not-for-profit, professional association that has been promoting the study of media and screen literacy for over 50 years.
 Our goal is to empower students, teachers, parents, and film enthusiasts to analyse and better understand the screen products we enjoy.

-To achieve this, ATOM publishes two critically acclaimed magazines, Metro and Screen Education.
-Screen Education focuses on educational articles that support primary and secondary teachers who use screen-based materials in classrooms.
-The articles provide the background information and the questions for critical class discussion, creating a valuable resource for teachers, parents, and students alike.
-Metro covers screen production from Australasia, and includes longer articles more suited to screen industry professionals, film enthusiasts, and senior secondary and tertiary film and media educators and students.
+ATOM publishes a critically acclaimed magazine.
+Metro covers screen production from Australia and the Asia-Pacific region, and publishes longer articles more suited to screen industry professionals, film enthusiasts, and senior secondary and tertiary film and media educators and students.

 ATOM is deeply involved in supporting teachers to create better, more engaging lesson plans for the younger generation.
 We produce in-depth study guides and make them available to download from The Education Shop (free for the first 18 months).
 ATOM Study Guides help teachers prepare units of work for their classes on contemporary issues that are relevant to the curriculum.
 The guides usually cover at least three curriculum areas, depending on the film or program being covered.
 ATOM has now produced over 1000 study guides, covering all subject areas across all year levels in primary and secondary education.